Obsessive Compulsive Disorder

 ● The thoughts, images, or impulses must be unpleasantly repetitive.

-Discussions have also focused on whether behaviors such as nail biting, hair pulling (Trichotillomania), or scab picking (Dermatillomania) should be classified as OCD.
+Discussions have also focused on whether behaviours such as nail biting, hair pulling (Trichotillomania), or scab picking (Dermatillomania) should be classified as OCD.

 What is the risk if OCD is left untreated?